-Via ferrata Pössnecker, also known by its Italian name - Mesules, at 108 years old, is one of the oldest via ferratas in the Italian Dolomites.
+Via ferrata Pössnecker, also known by its Italian name - Mesules, at 108 years old (as of 2020), is one of the oldest via ferratas in the Italian Dolomites.
 It scales the feature-rich western face of the Sella Massif.

 The original wooden ladders and steps have long been replaced by modern cables and stemples, but it doesn't change the fact that this is a demanding and advanced route.